ASC Soldier wins AMC’s Career Counselor of Year

 |0

-This work, ASC Soldier wins AMC’s Career Counselor of Year [Image 3 of 3], by Jon Connor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, ASC Soldier wins AMC’s Career Counselor of Year, by Jon Connor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Note: Editor’s note: Some information for this article was previously released in other Army products.